 Thank you for visiting the official webpage of Hokusei Kashinoki Hokkaido Ken and Masakado Shiba Inu.
 This is a small preservation breeding program located in Puyallup, WA and dedicated to Hokkaido Ken, and its cousin breed the Shiba Inu.
 I have lived with Shibas since 2007, having bred several litters of multi titled dogs with numerous sports and AKC conformation titles.
 I have been involved with founding the Hokkaido breed in the US since 2010, and produced the first two litters born in North America.
 I have imported multiple Hokkaido and founded the breed club, Hokkaido Association of North America, while achieving AKC admittance/recording into their Foundation Stock Program.
-I am a member of NIPPO (Hokusei Kashinoki is my NIPPO kennel name I use for Hokkaido) and have visited these dogs/breeders in Japan and maintain a good relationship with Mr. Sato the president of Dokenho in Japan (their Hokkaido preservation society).
+I am a member of HANA, NIPPO (Hokusei Kashinoki is my NIPPO kennel name I use for Hokkaido) and the NSCA (National Shiba Club of America) having visited these dogs/breeders in Japan.
+I maintain a good relationship with Mr. Sato the president of Dokenho in Japan (the Hokkaido Ken Hozonkai or HKH) and have been offered membership (a first for anyone overseas).
 I own a small number of dogs who are my pets, and my pet homes and breeding contacts are dear friends to me.

 Showing in AKC conformation is just one aspect of the work I do with my dogs, as my real passion is performance sports, the study of small population genetics management, and breed education.
 My objective for each of my breeds differs somewhat, but overall I aim to produce the next generation of healthy active companions who are genetically diverse, are of acceptable type, who also want to work for me in sports and shows.
 Shibas are my first and primary passion, but I do have a great affection and faith in Hokkaido Ken, having lived with and raised several dozen of them (my dogs have contributed to the bulk of the population here to date!).